 Managing Anxiety While the Kids are Home from School

 Summertime is often associated with lounging by the pool, children laughing by lemonade stands and the bliss of sleeping in with flexible schedules.
-For a parent of school-age children, this picturesque characterization is rarely so serine.
+For a parent of school-age children, this picturesque characterization is rarely so serene.
 Add on trying to manage anxiety in the midst of summer chaos and you may have a recipe for disaster.
 Here are some simple tips to help you keep your anxiety from derailing the joyful summer you want to cherish with your kids.

 1) Find a Summer Anchor